Here are some resources on how to craft real people out of paper and ink.

 Querytracker.
 A great way to organize your querying process.
 The forums are where I found most of my crit partners, and the blog has useful updates on the publishing community.

 Need more query help?
-Beside the QT forums above, also try Matthew McNish's Quintessentially Questionable Query Experiment.
-Super helpful, and a super guy.
+Beside the QT forums above, also try Matthew McNish's Quintessentially Questionable Query Experiment's list of successful queries.

 Literary Rambles.
 Great resource on agents and new children's fiction and authors.